Novelist Julie Otsuka draws on her own family history in 'The Swimmers'

 So she gave a talk in a Japanese American Methodist church.
 And I think it was about education.
 She was a teacher back in Japan, and then she put the word out on the QT to some of the women in the audience that she was looking for a husband.
 And she was introduced to my grandfather.
 And they had, I think, a very whirlwind courtship and were married shortly thereafter.
 He'd come over years earlier, first to study.
 I think he studied English and law at UC Berkeley, but he never was able to finish because he - I think at a certain point, he had to go to work to send money back home, I think, to his family.

 But so she - her father was enraged that she would not go back to Japan with him.
 So she was really estranged from her family.
 She never went back to Japan again.
-She had no communication with her parents.
-And, you know, even years later, when she could've returned to Japan, she just refused to.
+You know, even years later, when she could've returned to Japan, she just refused to.
 She would always say till the end of her life that America is the best, you know?
 I mean, she was able to carve out a life for herself in America, not always a happy life, but it was - you know, it was her own life.
 She didn't have to stay home and take care of her father.

 GROSS: And then, of course, like we said, you know, she spends - what? - three years in a Japanese American incarceration camp.
 But she still appreciated America after that.